ShyanRoyChoudhury/Data-Engineering/Covid 19 Data Engineering project using aws/readme.md

 **In this project**, I have created a basic ETL pipeline using python in AWS.
 The raw data was initially uploaded to a S3 bucket.
-Then using crawler, the raw data was crawled and uploaded to Athena and then Quering.
+Then using crawler, the raw data was crawled and uploaded to Athena and then queried.
 The queried data was then uploaded back to s3 bucket.
 Then a cluster was created in redshift to copy the data from s3 using aws glue.
 The technologies used in this project are:
 - Python
 - AWS S3
 - AWS Athena